plthomps/ITCS3162-Data-Mining/README.md

 ## Summer 2022 Class

-### Textbook:  Murach's Python for Data Analysis (and other resources)

-### Markdown Tutorial <a href="https://agea.github.io/tutorial.md/">Markdown Tutorial</a>
 <br>
-### Opening Notebooks in Google Colab for Cloud Jupyter Access:  Open URL, in address bar Add tocolab after github in the URL to open in COLAB<br>
+### Most Notebooks will open in Google Colab.
+Notebooks can be for Cloud Jupyter Access:  Open URL, in address bar Add tocolab after github in the URL to open in COLAB<br>
 ### files can be uploaded to Colab, the file path may need to be altered (no directory is needed)
 ### if input is accessed via URL, no changes are needed to Python pd.read